Global fixed point in low-dimensional surface group deformation space: Introduction

 \begin{maintheorem} Let $g \ge 3$ and $n \ge 0$.
 If $r \le \sqrt{2g}$, then any global fixed point of the $\pmgn$-action on the deformation space $X_r$ corresponds to the trivial representation. \end{maintheorem} \ppar

+This theorem recovers a special case of Theorem \ref{L-L} and slightly improves the conclusion and the range of $r$ in the fixed point setting.
+It is also important that our argument works directly on the deformation space, rather than on the character variety.
+In particular, the associated representation $\rho_\phi$ can be constructed without assuming that $\phi$ is semisimple.
+This feature already becomes relevant in genus $2$, where essentially the same method yields the following weaker but still nontrivial result.

-This result not only recovers a special case of Theorem \ref{L-L}, but also slightly strengthens it in the range of $r$.
-We also treat the exceptional case $g=2$, where the argument yields the following weaker but still meaningful result: \begin{maintheorem} Let $g=2$ and $n \ge 0$.
-If $r=2$, then any representation lying in a global fixed point of the $\pmtwon$-action on $X_2$ has finite image. \end{maintheorem} \ppar
+\begin{maintheorem} Let $g=2$ and $n \geq 0$.
+If $r=2$, then any representation corresponding to a global fixed point of the $\pmtwon$-action on $X_2$ has finite image. \end{maintheorem} \ppar

-We remark Theorem \ref{exception} is partly contained in the work of Biswas--Gupta--Mj--Whang \cite{BGMW}, where it is proved that any {\em semisimple} representation with determinant one lying in a finite $\pmtwon$-orbit in $X_2$ has finite image.
-The necessity of the semisimple assumption comes from the fact that they work on the character variety $\Hom(\pi, \SL{2,\C}) // \SL{2,\C}$, rather than the deformation space $X_2$.
-We also note that in the case of $r=1$, the conclusion of Theorem \ref{thm} still holds true for $g \leq 2$.
-This is because, when $r=1$, the deformation space $X_1$ coincides with the representation space $\Hom(\pi, \GL{1,\C})$ (c.f.
-Theorem \ref{fprepsp}). \ppar
+Theorem \ref{exception} partially overlaps with the result of Biswas--Gupta--Mj--Whang \cite{BGMW}.
+They proved finiteness of the image for semisimple $\GL{2,\C}$-representations with determinant one lying in finite $\pmtwon$-orbits in $X_2$.
+The point here is that our argument applies directly on the deformation space and does not require semisimplicity.
+We also note that when $r=1$, the conclusion of Theorem \ref{thm} remains true for $g \leq 2$, since in that case $X_1 = \Hom(\pi, \GL{1,\C})$ (cf. Theorem \ref{fprepsp}). \ppar

-The idea that global fixed points of the $\pmgn$-action on $X_r$ are significantly easier to handle than general finite $\pmgn$-orbits was motivated by the work of Biswas--Koberda--Mj--Santharoubane \cite{BKMS}, where they posed a similar problem and completely solved it in the setting of the action of the mapping class group of the surface $\sgn$ with a based point on the representation space $\Hom(\pi, \GL{r,\C})$ (c.f.
-Section \ref{prelim2}). \ppar
+The viewpoint developed here was partly inspired by the work of Biswas--Koberda--Mj--Santharoubane on finite orbits in the representation space for the action of the mapping class group of the surface $\sgn$ with a marked point \cite{BKMS}.
+The argument of the present paper suggests that the same approach may extend beyond global fixed points, provided one can control low-dimensional linear representations of suitable finite index subgroups of pure mapping class groups.
+We return to this point in the final section. \ppar